 Head here to read what readers have already...
 Read more

 Each November since 2003, the Alzheimer's Foundation of America has held National Memory Screening Day.
 This year is no different: the event takes place November 16.
 But what is different this time around is the urgency and significance of the initiative.

 I always get asked by reporters: why memory screening day?
-The answer is rather...
+The...
 Read more

 What type of job would you recommend where I can stay home and take care of my husband, before he needs a nursing home.
 He also started to wet himself.
 He did it once and he almost didn't make it the second time.
 I am having to tell him when to go to the bathroom.
 I had adult underwear=depends, but I don't want to put...
 Read more